 Hotels: There’s a wide range of accommodation options in South Africa.
 You can find a broad range of accommodation options at Booking.com, which has a large number of properties across South Africa.

-Rental Car: We recommend renting cars from brand name, larger international companies, like Hertz.
-If you have a problem, they tend to be more reliable.
+Rental Car: We recommend renting cars from brand name, larger international companies or from reputable rental car sites.
+They tend to be more reliable and willing to help you if you have a problem, they tend to be more reliable.
 Before you go, we recommend getting a copy of our book, The Essential Guide to Driving Abroad, which demystifies and simplifies the process of renting overseas.

 Travel Insurance: Visiting South Africa is a trip of a lifetime.
 Given the relative cost of the trip, this would be one instance where we’d buy travel insurance.
 We bought our travel insurance from Travel Guard.